-This is a great way to leverage workflows since it handles the approvals and also provides options that cover most organizations’ workflow needs at the beginning of the move to automation.
+This is a great way to leverage workflows since it handles the approvals and also provides options that cover the workflow needs of most organizations at the beginning of the move to automation.
 It is good to note that as more advanced, branching workflows are needed moving to a Visual Studio or a programmed solution will become necessary.
-However getting started and creating workflows with InfoPath is an excellent way to provide scalability to establishing growth of a PPM system.
+However, getting started and creating workflows with InfoPath is an excellent way to provide scalability to establishing growth of a PPM system.

-The steps for associating this with a workflow are:
+The steps for associating an InfoPath form [AU: add noun?
+What’s “this”?]with a workflow are:

-1. Once it is installed go to the location (for example) to http://server_name/pwa_name/_layouts/WrkSetng.aspx on your server.
+1. Once it is installed, go to the location—e.g., to http://server_name/pwa_name/_layouts/WrkSetng.aspx) on your server.

-2. Click “Add a workflow.”
+2. Click Add a workflow.

-3. Create a new workflow based on the “DM DynamicWorkflow” template.
+3. Create a new workflow based on the DM DynamicWorkflow template.

-4. Configure each of your phases/stages using all your pre-created stages with your approval requirements, then submit to finish.
+4. Configure each of your phases/stages using all your precreated stages with your approval requirements, then submit to finish.

-5. Now return to PWA and in Server Settings create or assign the newly created workflow to your Enterprise Project Type.
+5. Now return to PWA and in Server Settings create or assign the newly created workflow to your ETP.

-These five steps quickly allow a Project Server Administrator or Power User to quickly take workflows and connect them with existing Enterprise Projects in a matter of minutes.
+These five steps allow Project Server administrators or power users to take workflows and connect them with existing enterprise projects in a matter of minutes.

-Note that automated Project Server Workflows or more complex branching iterative loop reviews and the like are typically developed in Visual Studio with the .NET Framework 3.5 or higher.
-SharePoint Workflows may also be done in SharePoint Designer, but these would be dedicated to SharePoint itself, not the programmability in Project Server’s PSI engine.
+Note that automated Project Server workflows or more complex branching iterative loop reviews and the like typically are developed in Visual Studio with the .NET Framework 3.5 or higher.
+SharePoint workflows may also be done in SharePoint Designer, but these would be dedicated to SharePoint itself, not the programmability in Project Server’s Project Server Interface (PSI) engine.

 When using Visual Studio, you can easily create a SharePoint solution package (.wsp file) for a Project Server workflow.
-Once a workflow is created, Visual Studio creates the Features and Package folders in the workflow project that contains the package definitions, files and code used by the workflow.
+Once a workflow is created, Visual Studio creates the Features and Package folders in the workflow project that contains the package definitions, files, and code used by the workflow.
+This next graphic illustrates the creating of a workflow example.
+[AU: add reference to figure]

-Figure 7.6: Creating SharePoint Workflow Example (Source: Advisicon) [07-06-creatingSharePointWorkflowExample.tif]
+Figure 7.6 Creating SharePoint Workflow Example [07-06-creatingSharePointWorkflowExample.tif]

+Source: Advisicon

-Using Windows Powershell you can install and run the workflow packages.
-It should be noted that any changes require that you restart a workflow to test it out, especially if you are using a branching workflow.
+Using Windows Powershell, you can install and run the workflow packages.
+Note that any changes require that you restart a workflow to test it out, especially if you are using a branching workflow.
+The following graphic shows the project server workflow list or package that can be referenced.[AU: add reference to figure]

-Figure 7.7: Project Server Workflow List (Source: Advisicon) [07-07-projectServerWorkflowsList.tif]
+Figure 7.7 Project Server Workflow List [07-07-projectServerWorkflowsList.tif]

-Remember that using Visual Studio 2010 to develop and debug Project Server workflows and other solutions for Project Web App requires development on a Project Server computer.
-In fact, for best practices, we recommend that having you have a development, test and production instance of Project Server.
+Source: AdvisiconRemember that using Visual Studio 2010 to develop and debug Project Server workflows and other solutions for Project Web App requires development on a Project Server computer.
+In fact, for best practices, we recommend that you have a development, test, and production instance of Project Server.

-OK, enough of delving into technical details.
-TechNet has many great examples and samples for the technical team to review and test for creating workflows and the Solution Development Kit (SDK) has code samples and examples that can be deployed readily.
+Enough technical details.
+TechNet has many great examples and samples for the technical team to review and test for creating workflows.
+The Solution Development Kit has code samples and examples that can be deployed readily.

-We hope that as you the reader review the options to move to automating workflows, you definitely consider the following:
+We hope that as you, the reader, review the options to move to automating workflows, you definitely consider these points:

-1. Create a Process Map of the business process and inputs, and outputs.
+1. Create a process map of the business process, inputs, and outputs.

-2. Leverage the “out of the box” existing workflows provided.
+2. Leverage the out-of-the-box existing workflows provided.

 3. Review TechNet and other online references.

-4. Utilize technical resources as you need them (developers), but don’t be afraid to tackle the connecting and automation of our business processes.
+4. Utilize technical resources as you need them (developers), but don’t be afraid to tackle the connecting and automation of your business processes.
 Nothing ventured, nothing gained.

 Leverage Integrated Communities to Build and Manage Knowledge Assets